US Preclearance Facility

 In addition, this benefits onward connecting passengers in the US who will have their baggage checked through to their final destination.

+We advise that you allow 3 hours before a long-haul flight.
+If you are checking in a bag, please allow up to an hour of additional time.
 If you are flying soon, please be aware that it might be very busy at peak periods, so allow yourself plenty of time to check-in, go through Security screening and allow time to go through US Preclearance before your USA bound flight.
 USA flights depart from Terminal 2.
 At the moment, peak times at Security occur in Terminal 2 at 05.00 to 12.00 for morning and early afternoon flights.
-We normally advise passengers to allow 3 hours before a long haul flight departure, but it can take up to 3.5 hours at these busy peak times.

 Transit through the U.S.